ryedog/stallion/README.md

 # Stallion [![Build](https://img.shields.io/codeship/faaed070-00df-0133-d340-46d3771abf46.svg)]()
-> Simple, lightweight way to create Node clients for REST services
+> Simple, lightweight way to create promise based Node clients for REST services

 Would love some feedback, including how to make the README better.
 Drop me an email, or create an issue or PR.